 Do you have a connecting flight in the USA?
 Then you always have to apply for an ESTA, except if you possess an American passport or US visa.
 Even if you do not leave the airport in the USA during the stopover period, you are still required to possess an ESTA.
 You can only apply for this travel authorization before departure.
 As early as during check-in at your initial flight, you will be checked for a valid travel permit, based on your passport number.

 Transfer or Transit

 There is a difference between transferring to another flight and making a transit through the USA.
 A transfer is commonly understood as: leaving the plane with which you arrived in the USA and boarding another plane to continue your journey to another country.
 A transit is understood as: not leaving the plane with which you arrived in the USA; you stay inside the cabin until you can continue flying to another country on the same plane.
 Transit flights through the USA generally have the purpose of refuelling the plane, but are becoming less frequent.
 Both with transferring flights and transit flights through the USA, you are required to possess a valid ESTA.

 To change flights in the USA, an ESTA is required

 Leaving the airport in-between

-Many travellers experience extended layovers as they transfer between flights.
+Many travellers experience extended stopovers as they transfer between flights.
 It is possible to leave the airport during this period, provided the traveller has a valid ESTA.
 It doesn’t matter if you leave the airport or how long you remain outside it.
 The only restriction is that you cannot stay in the USA for longer than 90 days (otherwise you need a visa).

 How do I acquire an ESTA for connecting flights?